 Behave Properly when Staying in a Japanese Home

-Edited by Poppy Reid, Shelley, Eng, Doug Collins and 1 other
+Edited by Poppy Reid, Shelley, Eng, Doug Collins

 Whether you're on vacation, studying abroad or working in Japan, the opportunity may arise for you to spend a couple of nights with a Japanese family.
 With an entirely different culture to the west, home life has several differences you should know about before staying.
 Although most Japanese families do realize that many "gaikokujin" (foreigners) aren't aware of these differences, it's very important to do your research before you go.
 'Homestay' - staying with a family from a different country - is a fantastic experience that you should try if you get the chance.
 This article will use the Tamura family from Gunma Prefecture as an example.
 They have participated in homestay three times and are a wonderful family to stay with.

 Here are a few things that are different in a Japanese family's home.
 Not all households are the same, of course, but these will usually apply.
 This article will examine each one and give advice on how to behave and important things to remember.

 - Food - types of food and how to eat it, including table manners and using chopsticks.

 - Furniture - sofas and beds, and how they differ from the west.

 - Bathing - how and when to bathe.

 - Footwear - outdoor shoes, indoor slippers and bathroom slippers.